NFBI State Convention 2017

 Proprietary document analysis technology determines the words and reads them aloud to the user with high quality text-to-speech.
 Read the words you want to read; live the life you want.

-KNFB Reader is now available for android and is on sale.
-Or, visit the Apple App Store to purchase the KNFB Reader app and start enjoying it today!
+Visit the Apple App Store to purchase the KNFB Reader app and start enjoying it today!
+Now the Reader is available for android and Windows operating systems.

 For the latest news and information about the KNFB Reader, follow us on Twitter @KNFBReader or like us on Facebook.